 - Refrigerated appliances (fridges freezers, air conditioning units) fees apply

 - Polystyrene – FREE service.

 Given its capacity to cause significant harm to human and environmental health, asbestos needs be handled with extreme care.

 Asbestos Disposal Information

 Asbestos needs to be handled with extreme care, given its capacity to cause significant harm to human and environmental health.
+More information on the properties of asbestos can be found here.
 In order for asbestos to be safely disposed of a small fee applies.

 Asbestos must be presented to the West Metro Recycling Centre in the following form:

 - It must be cement bonded asbestos only.
 Fibrous loose asbestos will not be accepted.

 - Asbestos sheets must be wetted down before being wrapped.